SabaLeonel/SabaLeonel/README.md

 ## Hey 👋, I'm Leonel !

 I'm a software developper and graduated from  42 Lausanne, Switzerland.
-I like working with JavaScript, React, Next JS and Tailwindcss for styling.
+I like working with JavaScript, React, Next.js and Tailwindcss for styling.
 I'm always curious to expand my skills by learning the new technologies to build new projects from the ground up.

 <br/>